Video Consortium's Project Pages

 Frequently Asked Questions

-Video Consortium's Project Pages is a curated digital showcase for nonfiction video projects in progress, from feature documentaries to shorts and series meant for all platforms.
+Project Pages, hosted by Video Consortium, is a curated digital showcase for nonfiction film and video projects in progress, from feature documentaries and shorts to shorts and series.
 It gives creators a seamless, visually stunning way to present their work to industry professionals, and gives producers, distributors, and investors a centralized hub to discover and connect with emerging nonfiction talent.

-Any Video Consortium member directly involved with a nonfiction video project (across documentary, journalism, or social media) in any stage of development, production, or post-production can create a Project Page.
-Whether you’re an independent director, Youtube-native creator, or work with a larger production house, Project Pages offers a welcoming professional home for your work-in-progress.
+Any Video Consortium member who is directly involved with a documentary film project in any stage of development, production, or post-production can create a Project Page.
+Whether you’re an independent director or part of a larger production house, Project Pages offers a professional home for your work-in-progress.

-Industry professionals — including distributors, commissioning editors, festival programmers, and journalists — can browse, filter, and follow nonfiction projects across formats and regions.
+Industry decision makers, including distributors, funders, commissioning editors, festival programmers, and journalists, can browse, filter, and follow nonfiction projects across formats and regions.
 Each project profile provides insight into creative vision, production status, and contact options, making it an easy and equitable way to discover new voices and track promising works in development.

-Project Pages highlights a wide range of nonfiction storytelling: feature-length documentaries, short films, docuseries, Youtube videos, and installation pieces.
+Project Pages highlights a wide range of nonfiction storytelling: feature-length documentaries, short films, docuseries, and installation pieces.
 The focus is always on factual, real-world stories told with cinematic craft and journalistic integrity.

-Project owners can easily create a Page directly through the Project Pages platform by following a simple guided creation process.
-You’ll upload project details, visuals, and videos, then publish your Page to make it discoverable to verified industry professionals.
-A Video Consortium membership (applications are reviewed on a rolling basis) is the only requirement.
+Project owners can easily create a page directly through the Project Pages platform by following a guided creation process.
+You’ll upload project details, visuals, and videos, then publish your page to make it discoverable to verified industry professionals.
+A Video Consortium membership is the only requirement.

 Projects are indexed and searchable by theme, location, production stage, and format, allowing professionals to find exactly the kind of nonfiction work they’re looking for.
 Featured projects may also be highlighted in Video Consortium newsletters and partner spotlights, further boosting discoverability.